Rahmerh/dotfiles/README.md

 ```shell
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/Rahmerh/dotfiles/main/install.sh)"
 ```
-I'm currently working on scripts to make this usable on [nobara](https://nobaraproject.org/).
+I'm currently working on scripts to make this usable on arch.
 This is still in progress, so expect some scripts not working.

 ### ⚠️ Warning in advance